Website Manager

 Article 13 - Managers

-1) Division Coordinators will present a list of all managers to the board for review.
-The following are considerations for filling manager positions:
+Section 1.
+Division Coordinators will present a list of all managers to the board for review.

 A) Present Managers in good standing